Difference Between Planning and Forecasting

 Various other functions within an organization are dependent on the process of Planning and Forecasting.
 Planning and Forecasting are closely related to each other.

-They determine the possibilities in a company based on the past and present performance of the company.
-Any kind of future predictions in a company is based on the process of Planning and Forecasting.
+They determine the possibilities in a company based on its past and present performance.
+Any future predictions in a company are based on the process of Planning and Forecasting.

-Though both these functions are related to each other and help in achieving the desired results, there is a major difference between both these functions.
+Though both these functions are related and help achieve the desired results, there is a major difference between these functions.
 While planning relies on information and objectives, forecasting relies on assumptions and guesses.

 Key Takeaways